trulede/raspberry.docker/projects/light/README.md

 # Enable SPI.
 $ sudo raspi-config

-# Run the RFID Listen command.
+# Run the NFC Listen command.
-$ shellylight rfid --listen
+$ shellylight nfc --listen
-RFID Listen using PN532 with SPI connection ...
+NFC Listen using PN532 with SPI connection ...
 PN532: ic=50, ver=1, rev=6
 Listening for cards (ctrl-c to exit) ...
 Card found, UID=6a 53 7a 15